ZcashDePIN/DePINZcash/README.md

 1. **Run Zebra**: Download and sync the official Zebra full node client
 2. **Generate Proofs**: Use our proof generator to create ZK proofs of your node operation
-3. **Submit & Earn**: Submit proofs to our platform and receive ZEC/SOL rewards
+3. **Submit & Earn**: Submit proofs to our platform and receive Meteora coin rewards

 ## Features